MAHA Center’s Mike Tyson Super Bowl Ad Is Most Trending Ad on X

 Ad link, here:

-During prior administrations, the government has called ultraprocessed food and added sugar healthy parts of a child’s diet.
+During prior administrations, the government has called ultra-processed food and added sugar healthy parts of a child’s diet.
 They are not.

 As Americans watch an army of celebrities sell out by pitching objectively harmful food during the Super Bowl, Mike Tyson will share his empowering story of reversing his depression and chronic disease through Real Foods.